rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 _async_ package uses `<|>` to return result form the computation that finishes first.
 This seems a good use to me.

-Several types like `ExceptT`, `Validation` (see [hackage section](#relevant-work-on-hackage) below) allow to use arbitrary monoid error types.  `mempty` may not have much sense as an error, but this offers interesting options for accumulating errors.
-Using it with `Data.Monoid.Max` could be very useful.
+Several types like `ExceptT`, `Validation` (see [hackage section](#relevant-work-on-hackage) below) allow to use user defined monoid error types.  `mempty` may not have much sense as an error, but this setup offers interesting options for accumulating errors.
+For example, using it with `Data.Monoid.Max` could be very interesting.

 **Not so good:**